-First, write down all your expenses.
-Every last dollar you spend.
+First, write down all your expenses—every last dollar you spend.
 Mortgage, car payment, rent, credit card statements, meals, gasoline, electricity, student loans, bottled water, trips to Starbucks, retirement, healthcare, savings, etc. Write it all down.
 All of it!
 Now separate those expenses into three categories.

 Category One: Needs.
 What do you really, truly need to live?
 Everyone is different, but most of us have the same basic Needs.
 What do you need?
 Food?
 Shelter?
 Super Nintendo?

 Category Two: Wants.
 This category is important.
 Many of the things you want can lead to happiness.
-The problem is that we indulge too many of our Wants—new vehicles, designer clothes, impulse buys—many of which end up being Likes instead of Wants.
+The problem is we indulge too many of our Wants—new vehicles, designer clothes, impulse buys—many of which end up being Likes instead of Wants.
 Another way to look at this category is to ask yourself, What adds value to my life?

-Alright, so you’ve made your list, you’ve got your three categories, and now it’s time to take action.
+You’ve made your list, you’ve got your three categories, and now it’s time to take action.
 We’ll start from the bottom and work our way up.
 (This is what we did before we were ready to make any big life changes.)

-To start, get rid of 100% of your Likes within the first month.
-All of them, gone.
+Month 1, get rid of 100% of your Likes.
+All of them—gone.

-But once you remove yourself from the clutches of money, you’ll worry less.
-And once you get rid of your worries, you’ll have nothing to worry about.
-You’ll be able to make any change you want to make.
+But once you remove yourself from the clutches of money, you’ll worry less; and once you get rid of your worries, you’ll have nothing to worry about—you’ll be able to make any change you want to make.

 That doesn’t mean you should go out and quit your job today—it means you should plan accordingly, and when you’re ready, you can make the right decision.
 Knowing you’re no longer trapped by the trappings of your previous income requirements, you can make a real decision, one that’s not based on fear.